Applying for a Student Visa – Step by Step

 The Campus France procedure and the French consulates' visa procedure are two distinct steps, and you have to make sure to complete the Campus France application (in the PASTEL system) before you start your visa application.
 We encourage you to check the website of the French consulate to which you are assigned in order to find out which documents you will need to present when you apply for the visa.
 Please compile these documents in advance so that you are ready when you go to your appointment at your assigned consulate.

-Reminder: Your Campus France application is not complete until you have (a) completed your online Campus France form in PASTEL and (b) mailed Campus France your physical file, which consists of your acceptance letter, any other printed application documents (if relevant), and the money order for the Campus France fee.
+Reminder: Your Campus France application is not complete until you have (a) completed your online Campus France form in PASTEL and (b) mailed Campus France your physical file and the Campus France fee in the form of a money order.
+You must also include a photo copy of your money order.

-Once Campus France has reviewed your online and physical application documents and found them to be complete, you will receive a confirmation email – which starts with “Congratulations!” – in your Campus France inbox in the PASTEL system.
+Once Campus France has reviewed your online and physical application documents and found them to be complete, you will receive a confirmation email – which starts with “Your Campus France file has been processed” – in your Campus France inbox in the PASTEL system.
 You will NOT receive this message in your personal email such as Gmail, Hotmail, etc. Print out the (a) confirmation email, as well as (b) the proof of payment that you should have received earlier in the process (a PDF attached to the email entitled “Une Quittance est disponible”), as these are among the several documents required by the French consulate.

 Visa authorities have access to your PASTEL online application and can therefore verify whether your PASTEL application is complete and has been validated by Campus France.
 If your PASTEL application has not been validated – i.e., it has not been approved by a Campus France representative – the visa services will not be able to start processing your visa application.
 Please make sure to finish your CampusFrance / PASTEL application as early as possible.
 You will need the clearance from Campus France that your PASTEL application has been approved in order to start applying for a visa.